napframework/nap/docs/doxygen/markdown/05_rendering.md

 },
 ```

-Before we add the camera it's good to take a closer look at the nap::RenderableMeshComponent.
+Before we add the camera it's good to take a closer look at the [renderable mesh component](@ref nap::RenderableMeshComponent).
 As mentioned before, this component binds both a mesh and material together.
-When doing so it performs a very important task: it makes sure that the mesh can be rendered to any screen.
+When doing so it performs a very important task: it makes sure that the mesh can be rendered to a render target.
 This component also pushes all the material properties to the GPU before rendering the mesh.
-The transform component positions the 'World' at the origin of the scene and the rotate component rotates the 'World' around the y axis once every 10 seconds.
-Last thing to do is add a Camera, we place it five units back from the origin of the scene to ensure the world is visible:
+The [transform component](@ref nap::TransformComponent) positions the 'World' at the origin of the scene and the [rotate component](@ref nap::RotateComponent) rotates the 'World' around the y axis once every 10 seconds.
+Last thing to do is add a [camera](@ref nap::PerspCameraComponent), we place it five units back from the origin of the scene to ensure the world is visible:

 ```
 {